 UpSlide uses the user active directory read permissions on the library locations to filter accessible content.
 For example, the user below has access to the Shared, Legal and Accounting locations.
 Removing their access to the Legal part of the library would be as simple as revoking their access to the library location.

 Similarly, to publish or edit content, an administrator must have write permissions on the targeted folder.

 We conducted tests to check for any technical limitations with our synchronization system.
-It appears that with 5000 users watching the same library location, the additional workload on the file server is barely noticeable.
+With 5,000 users watching the same library location the additional workload on the file server is barely noticeable.